 The Fire and Emergency New Zealand website has advice on choosing, installing and maintaining smoke alarms.
 Ideally, you should have a smoke alarm in each living room, bedroom and hallway.

 There are two main types of smoke alarm.

 - Photoelectric smoke alarms detect smoke when it affects the light levels in a sensor chamber.

 - Ionisation smoke alarms detect smoke when the particles block the stream of ions (electrically charged particles) in a sensor chamber.

-The New Zealand Fire Service recommends people only install photoelectric smoke alarms.
+Fire and Emergency New Zealand recommends people only install photoelectric smoke alarms.
 They are better at detecting different kinds of fire.

 Radiation and ionisation smoke alarms

 Ionisation smoke alarms contain a radioactive source called americium-241.
 The americium releases ions into a sensor chamber.
 When the flow of ions is interrupted (by smoke particles), the smoke alarm goes off.

 The amount of americium in the smoke alarm is very small.
 You’d need 300–400 smoke alarms to get the same radioactivity as the average brick house.

 Exposure to radiation